The New Legacy of Luxury Travel

 Much has been made of the Great Wealth Transfer, that oft-speculated-about tsunami of inheritance soon to be bestowed upon the next generation from their Baby Boomer parents.
 The estimated value is staggering: Experts predict that more than $100 trillion in collective assets, from the usual property and stocks to not-so-typical art and wine collections, will be passed on to Gen X and millennial heirs over the next 20 years.
 This intergenerational transfer is poised to create the single largest shift of wealth the modern world has yet seen, and appropriately, its impacts are expected to be far more widespread than mere transfers from bank account to bank account.
 It's a pivotal moment that has older generations considering not only what they'll pass on to their offspring, but how best to do it.

 That was especially appealing to Marti Gistaro, who, along with her husband Ed, invested in a 30-year membership when she was 67 years old.
-The couple viewed The Club as a twofold investment that offered short-term travel for themselves and their family, as well as a long-term asset they could leave to the next generation.
+The couple viewed The Club as a twofold lifestyle investment that offered short-term travel for themselves and their family, as well as a long-term benefit they could leave to the next generation.
 "The fact that this membership can be passed on to my children and grandchildren was a big part of why we joined," Gistaro says.
 "We looked at it as an investment in our family vacations and a benefit to all of our kids, even after we're gone."

 And as Members deepen their connections to favorite destinations, many are asking for more than access — a sense of permanence.
 In response, Exclusive Resorts has begun expanding into branded residential real estate, starting with a master-planned community at Punta Cacique, on Costa Rica's northwestern coast.
 It's not a pivot, but a natural extension of The Club's model: Giving families the opportunity to own where they already belong, while preserving the same sense of ease, privacy, and ritual they've come to expect.
 "We've had Members returning to the same Club homes for over a decade," says Henderson.
 "At a certain point, the question became less about where to go next — and more about how to stay longer.
 With our move into branded residences, we're giving Members the opportunity to invest in the places they already love, backed by the same trust, taste, and service they've always known.
 It's just another way we're helping families live well — and leave a lasting legacy."